 Making Forex Trading Decisions

 When a trader panics, you can be pretty sure that for the next few hours or days, he or she is going to lose money.
-All the basic instincts in your brain – which can be called the “caveman brain,” or the sort of fight-or-flight feeling of emotion that is designed to stop you from being eaten by a saber-tooth tiger, take over your decision-making.
+All the basic instincts in your brain – which can be called the “caveman brain,” or the sort of fight-or-flight feeling of emotion that is designed to stop you from being eaten by a Saber-toothed tiger, take over your decision-making.
 You start trading scared, taking smaller positions on good ideas and cutting profits too quickly.

 Successful forex traders don’t spend much time regretting decisions or going back over things.
 If a decision turned out to be wrong, so what?
 Move on.
 So when you have to make a quick decision and you know that there’s a chance it may be wrong–the worst thing you can possibly do is sit there and panic and hope.
 You have to be decisive.
 If you go into panic mode, tell yourself, “Get off the desk.
-Go for a workout, or go sit in the park for an hour.”
+Go for a workout, or go walk in the park for an hour.”

 In some ways trading is like being a police officer – a lot of the time there is nothing going on, and then suddenly you’ve got to be really fast.
+So, not only do you need to be strong emotionally, but you also need to be able to act decisively, hesitation is not typically a friend to the Forex trader.
+The way that you make confident and quick trading decisions is by mastering an effective trading method, you should know it inside and out before you start trading live.

 Do you remember when you first started trading?
 At this stage, novice traders have no fear, usually being completely impervious to the inherent dangers that the market presents.
 This is particularly true when the trader had beginner’s luck.
-This lack of fear translates into the ability to do exactly what needs to be done.
-There is no mental anguish of the backwards and forwards, the plaguing of ~shall I~or shall I not because the necessary knowledge to answer those questions has not yet been acquired.
-The trader is trading ‘from the hip’.
-He or she is in the Now.

 However, a few successful trades doesn’t mean you are successful trader.
 There is more to this equation than luck and a lack of fear.
 The flip of a coin can produce similar results.
 But what the trader is tapping into here is the feeling of possessing a positive mindset, without actually possessing it, and this feeling is there because up until now the trader has not been through the necessary trading experiences which would cause him or her to be afraid.

 Inevitably the trader has a loss.
-If he or she realises that losing is just an unavoidable fact of trading like any other business, and that even the best of traders will have losses, then this state of affairs will cause little negative affects on his positive mindset.
+If he or she realizes that losing is just an unavoidable fact of trading like any other business, and that even the best of traders will have losses, then this state of affairs will cause little negative affects on his positive mindset.
 The trader has fully accepted financially and emotionally that trading in the forex market involves risk and that he or she can only attempt to calculate this risk without any complete assurance that there will not be a loss.
-As in life, there are no guarantees.
+As with anything else in life, there are no guarantees.
 The trader recognizes that the market’s behaviour is just too erratic and full of too many uncontrollable variables to be able to win every time.

 But what if the trader has formed expectations of how he or she thinks the market is going to behave?
 Up until now, those expectations have been fulfilled.
 Trades placed have reached their targets and profits have been taken.
 But suddenly one, two or three of them do not.
 If the trader has not fully accepted – for instance he or she may have in theory but not in practice – that the market can behave in ways that have not been anticipated, then shock and emotional pain are experienced in full force.
 Unfortunately most novice traders and indeed most traders in general, even if they have been trading for years, will fall into this category.
 The novice’s laid-back mindset will exit the door, probably, sadly, never to return.
 Fear takes over, that debilitating emotion that begins to eat away inside.